shihuihong214/huihong.shi/_pages/about.md

 [**Conference**] International Symposium on High-Performance Computer Architecture (HPCA 2023)

 [**Abstract**]
-We propose VITALITY to boost the **inference efficiency of Vision Transformers (ViTs)**.
+We propose VITALITY to boost the **inference efficiency of Vision Transformers (ViTs)** via algorithm-hardware co-design.
 We first approximate the vanilla softmax with first-order ***Taylor attention for linear complexity*** and unifies low-rank and sparse components to enhance accuracy.
 We further develop a ***dedicated accelerator*** that leverages the linearized workload to improve hardware efficiency.
 </div>
 </div>